6stringbeliever/udacity-fend-teamguide-resources/README.md

 # Contributing

-I would love contritbutions from members of my nanodegree team or other team guides.
+I would love contributions from members of my nanodegree team or other team guides.
 Feel free to send a pull request.
 Just try to follow the format of the other links above.